Sinlessness of Mary: Origen of Alexandria

+Christian denominations teaching the sinlessness of Mary

 Eastern Orthodoxy

 The Eastern Orthodox Churches teach that while Mary "inherited the same fallen nature, prone to sin" as with other humans, "she did not consent to sin through her free will."
 Due to being conceived in ancestral sin, Mary still needed "to be delivered by our Savior, her Son" according to Eastern Orthodox teaching.
+Mary is also, according to the Eastern Orthodox teaching, Aeiparthenos, which means "ever-virgin".

 Oriental Orthodoxy

-The concept of original sin and the Sinlessness of Mary in Oriental Orthodox Churches is the same as that of what is believed by Eastern Orthodox.
-However, The Ethiopian Orthodox Church do believe that Mary did not contract ancestral sin at Her conception, even if it is not dogmatically defined by the Church.
+There is no official doctrine in the Pan-Oriental Orthodox Church regarding the Immaculate Conception.
+However, the Ethiopian Orthodox Church and Eritrean Orthodox Church believe that Mary did not contract ancestral sin at her conception.
+For Ethiopians, this is attested by the Council of Scholar and approved by the Holy Synod.

 Lutheranism

-Martin Luther taught the lifelong sinlessness of Mary, a doctrine inherited by those of the high church Lutheran tradition.
+Martin Luther taught the lifelong sinlessness of Mary, a doctrine inherited by certain adherents of the high church Lutheran tradition.
 The Smalcald Articles, a Lutheran confession of faith, declare "that the Son became man in this manner: he was conceived by the Holy Spirit, without the cooperation of man, and was born of the pure, holy, and ever-virgin Mary."
-Lutheran writer Kristofer Carlson in explicating the Book of Concord, writes that "When Lutherans confess Mary as pure & holy, it is a reference to the chastity and sinlessness of Mary."
+The theologian Kristofer Carlson, in explicating the Book of Concord, writes that "When Lutherans confess Mary as pure & holy, it is a reference to the chastity and sinlessness of Mary."
+Certain Lutheran denominations, such as the Wisconsin Evangelical Lutheran Synod, however, assert that "Jesus Christ, came to save people from their sins, including Mary."